FAQs

 How Do You Choose the Correct Exercise Ball Size?

-Match your height to the ball diameter, then test your seated position.
-Your knees should sit just below hip height, your feet should stay flat, and your spine should feel relaxed rather than slumped.
+Match your height to the ball diameter first.
+Then check your seated position.
+Your knees should sit just below your hips, your feet should stay flat, and your spine should feel upright without strain.

-If you are between sizes, choose the larger ball for sitting or workstation use.
+If you are between sizes, your main use matters.
+Choose the larger ball for sitting or workstation use.
 Choose the smaller ball for controlled exercise, balance drills or early-stage back exercises.

 Exercise Ball Size Chart